askesari/factorizationVQA/README.md

 # Factorisation of bi-prime integers using Variational Quantum Algorithm

 ## Description
-This project is part of my Master's thesis at the Indian Institute of Technology - Madras.
+This project is part of my Master's thesis at the Indian Institute of Technology - Madras under the guidance of Prof. Prabha Mandayam.
 The objective of the project is to leverage binary optimization to factorise bi-prime integers using a variational quantum algorithm.

 As part of the project, I have explored the following two methods for creating the cost function for optimization:
 1. Direct factorisation method